maharmstone/ntfs2btrfs/README.md

 Changelog
 ---------

+* 20220812
+  * Added --no-datasum option, to skip calculating checksums
+  * LXSS / WSL metadata is now preserved
+  * Fixed lowercase drive letters not being recognized
+  * Fixed crash due to iterator invalidation (thanks to nyanpasu64)
+  * Fixed corruption when NTFS places file in last megabyte of disk

 * 20210923
   * Added (Btrfs) compression support (zlib, lzo, and zstd)
   * Added support for other hash algorithms: xxhash, sha256, and blake2